ueberhund/fargate-crash-course/Extra_Credit/README.md

 ### How to perform an ECS deploy via CodeDeploy
 After selecting your application and deployment group, click the "Create deployment" button.
 You provide it a copy of your AppSpec file and click "Create deployment".
 If your AppSpec specifies a Lambda function for the AfterAllowTestTraffic hook, you'll see it execute.
 This [example lambda function](AfterAllowTestTraffic.js) will give you a good start.

+To execute the Lambda function, you should set up a new role (I called mine **lambda-cli-hook-role**).
+The role should have AWSLambdaBasicExecutionRole and you must assign a custom policy to it and grant `codedeploy:PutLifecycleEventHookExecutionStatus` permissions.